-Beside the water clarification process, it would be important to proceed with a detailed study of the water cycle in order to take action with a SANITIZING and/or PRESERVATION process.
+Beside the water clarification process, it would be important to proceed with a detailed study of the water cycle to properly act with a SANITIZING and/or PRESERVATION process.
 The main target is obviously to break down microorganisms and bacteria by means of proper preservative and sanitizing agents.
 A grinding water containing bacteria may for example lead to a bacterial proliferation inside the slurry after the grinding process.
-The situation could get even worse thanks to the slurries organic content (of which bacteria feed).
+The situation could get even worse thanks to the slurries organic content that is food for bacteria.

 - C. pH CONTROL

 It is also very important to check the water basic parameters and especially its pH value.
-These controls should be used to make any preventive corrections in case of very non-standard parameters (in our case the ideal water’s pH value is about 8.5 / 9).
+These controls are important make adjustments in case of very non-standard parameters (in our case the ideal water’s pH value is about 8.5 / 9).